WallStreetMojo

 #2 – Free Cash Flow to Equity (FCFE) Formula

-FCFE is basically cash available for a shareholder of the company to distribute a dividend.
-FCFE helps to calculate dividend payout available to distribute it to a shareholder.
+FCFE is cash available for a company shareholder to distribute a dividend.
+It helps to calculate the dividend payout available to distribute to a shareholder.

-FCFE is a sum of free cash to the firm plus net borrowing minus interest multiply by one minus tax.
+FCFE is a sum of free cash to the firm plus net borrowing minus interest multiplied by one minus tax.

 fcf formula4